composablesys/collabs/docs/src/guide/containers.md

 ## Developing Container Hosts

-A container host is mostly just a Collabs app that uses the `CRDTContainerHost` class (from @collabs/container) as one of its Collabs.
-Messages sent by the container get converted to messages sent by the `CRDTContainerHost`, which then get sent by the app as usual.
+A container host is mostly just a Collabs app that uses the `CContainerHost` class (from @collabs/container) as one of its Collabs.
+Messages sent by the container get converted to messages sent by the `CContainerHost`, which then get sent by the app as usual.
 Likewise for receiving messages and for saving and loading.

-The `CRDTContainerHost` constructor expects an IFrame holding the container.
+The `CContainerHost` constructor expects an IFrame holding the container.
 I.e., you set the IFrame's `src` equal to the container's URL.
 You are expected to block user interaction with the IFrame until the container is ready, as indicated by the "ContainerReady" event.
 E.g., you can set `hidden = true` until ready.
 Otherwise, users might be tempted to click things (performing Collabs operations) before the container is ready, causing errors.

 If you want to support a specific network/storage/UX/etc. for general Collabs apps, you can write a container host for it.
-This would take the form of a (non-container) Collabs app that uses your chosen network/storage/UX/etc., with a `CRDTContainerHost` as its single Collab, and with some way for users to specify the container.
+This would take the form of a (non-container) Collabs app that uses your chosen network/storage/UX/etc., with a `CContainerHost` as its single Collab, and with some way for users to specify the container.

 Example container hosts: